CARTAvis/carta-python/docs/source/development.rst

 * ``carta_min`` defines the minimum CARTA series that provides complete functionality.
 * ``wrapper`` must match the major and minor components in ``VERSION.txt``.
-* ``carta_max=None`` covers the remaining minor releases in the same CARTA major version.
+* ``carta_max=None`` covers every later CARTA series until a known breaking change closes the range.

-Keep all ranges ordered from oldest to newest, non-overlapping, and within a single CARTA major version.
+Keep all ranges ordered from oldest to newest and non-overlapping.
+Only the final range may use ``carta_max=None``.
+Explicit ranges may span CARTA major versions.

+Compatibility is forward-looking: a new CARTA major version does not by itself require a table update or a new ``carta-python`` release.
+If the frontend APIs used by the wrapper remain compatible, the existing open-ended range continues to apply.
+Update the table only when a known frontend incompatibility or a new wrapper feature changes the supported range.

 Starting a new development cycle
 --------------------------------